heavyrain-lzy/FlagScale/docs/getting-started.md

     cd verl-FL
     pip install --no-deps -e .
     ```
-    See more details in [verl-FL](https://github.com/flagos-ai/verl-FL.git)
+    See more details in [verl-FL](https://github.com/flagos-ai/verl-FL.git) to get full installation instructions.

 ## Run a Task